hosseindamavandi/Computational-Intelligence/index.md

 a3 = int(input())
 a4 = int(input())

-# get wight for each Neuron
+# get weight for each Neuron
 w1 = float(input())
 w2 = float(input())
 w3 = float(input())